 Setting Up A New Freehold Company

-If a new company is set up to manage the freehold of the block, then in most cases a company of managing agents are employed to run the building on behalf of the tenants – though depending on the size of your block and the enthusiasm of you and the others taking part in the enfranchisement process, you may wish to take on this role yourselves.
-If not then the associated with ongoing payments to a management company have to be factored into the overall costs when it comes to thinking about freehold acquisition.
+If a new company is set up to manage the freehold of the block, then particularly with most medium and large sized blocks, managing agents be required to run the building on behalf of the leasehold – though depending on the size of your block and the enthusiasm of you and the others taking part in the enfranchisement process, you may wish to take on this role yourselves.

 Considering Buying your Freehold?
 Contact us today